Neurodiversity Multidisciplinary Team language guide

 NeurodivergenceSHOW

-Neurodivergence means the brain processes information differently from what’s typical.
+Neurodivergence means the brain processes information differently from what is neurotypical.
+This includes both innate and acquired neurodivergence.

 NeurodiverseSHOW